kschan0214/QSM_Consensus_Paper_Example_Code/README.md

 ## Data availability

-Data are available from three vendors: GE, Siemens and Philips.
-For each vendor, both monopolar and bipolar readout strategies were used to acquire the data.
-The data from GE and Siemens are not pre-scan normalized, while the Philips data have two normalization methods applied.
+Data are available from three vendors: GE, SIEMENS and PHILIPS, using the recommended acquisition in the main text.
+For each vendor, both monopolar and bipolar readout strategies were used to acquire the data for demonstration purposes.
+The data from GE and SIEMENS are not pre-scan normalized (which does not follow the recommendation), while the PHILIPS data have two normalization methods applied.
+In this way, we demonstrate the robustness of the proposed pipeline to a variety of implementations of the recommended protocol.

 ![data_availability](https://github.com/kschan0214/QSM_Consensus_Paper_Example_Code/blob/main/docs/Figures/Data_availability.png?raw=true)

 ## Data preparation and organization

-This section describes all procedures performed to prepare SEPIA-ready data from the DICOM images.

-**Remark: You may skip this section if you are not interested in converting DICOM data to BIDS compatible format for SEPIA**
+Background: There are two zip files available in Zenodo containing the example data organised in two different ways:
+(a)	“QSM_CONSENSUS_Paper_Example_DICOM_code.zip”
+This zip file contains example DICOM images exported from the scanners without any modifications.
+The code directory accompanied with this file contains the scripts to (1) convert the DICOM images to NIFTI format, (2) organise the NIFTI images according to BIDS v1.8.0, and (3) perform QSM reconstruction.

+(b)	“QSM_Consensus_Paper_example_Data_Result_Code.zip”
+This zip file contains all data and results that were produced by running all the scripts provided in the code directory.

+**Remark: The following Data Preparation section provides information on all the pre-processing steps to prepare the unmodified DICOM images to the BIDS format data that is ready for QSM reconstruction in SEPIA.
+If the readers are interested in the QSM reconstruction and work on the “QSM_Consensus_Paper_example_Data_Result_Code.zip” file only, they may skip Section “Data Preparation”.**

 ### Data preparation

+The scripts created for this section were tested on a Mac system (macOS 13.2) and a Linux system (CentOS 7).
+These were not tested on Windows systems and would require adaptations to work on that OS.

 #### Step 0: Download the DICOM data from online repository and unzip it.

 Once you uncompressed the file, you should see there is a compressed file, which contains all DICOM images, and a folder that contains all the scripts used for the processing.

+Most imaging software in the field typically deals with images in Analyze or NIfTI format.
+As such the raw data (imaging data after coil combination) provided has to be converted to this format in 4 steps:

 ![data_preparation_step0](https://github.com/kschan0214/QSM_Consensus_Paper_Example_Code/blob/main/docs/Figures/data_prep_step0.png?raw=true)